TheSuranaverse/Microsoft-Future_Ready_Talent-Internship/Hot Queries & Solution/README.md

 - If possible make sure all profile email should be same.
 Or you change email from setting of each website.

 ## 2. Industry session videos not marked as completed issue?
+- Use `Microsoft Edge` for the entire FRT Program, don't use any other browser to complete the program.
 - Make sure you watch the complete video in one go, without buffering and internet issues.
 If possible do not watch in fullscreen, watch as it is given.
 Don't do anything at the end, till your website give prompt to click for `OK` button.
 Ty atleast 2-times.

 ## 3. How to access "STUDENT DEVELOPER PACK"?